The joint probability density function (joint pdf) is a function used to characterize the probability distribution of a continuous random vector.

 The joint density can be used to derive the marginal density.
 How to do this is explained in the glossary entry about the marginal density function.

-Joint probability density functions are discussed in more detail in the lecture entitled Random vectors.
+Joint probability density functions are discussed in more detail in the lecture on Random vectors.

 Previous entry: Joint distribution function